DTLivingstone/guessing-game/README.md

 david@david.tl

 ## Description
 The index page the user his or her name, then asks a series of questions about myself.
+Replies are then output to the page, color coded green for correct answers and red for wrong answers.
 I've also included a description of the code, and a short autobiography on another page.

 ## License
 This software is available under the MIT License.
 See LICENSE for details.